-Prior to this amendment, general broadcasting licences, cable radio broadcasting licences, cable TV (CATV) broadcasting licences and licences to broadcast content through third-party facilities were granted by the MIC under different statutes using different procedures that had developed over time as the underlying technologies were developed and implemented.
-The statutory licensing provisions for these activities were consolidated into the amended versions of the Broadcast Act and Radio Act, under which broadcasting activities have been divided into two major licensing categories: main broadcasting, consisting of both terrestrial broadcasting and broadcasting through broadcasting and communication satellites located over 110 east longitude; and regular broadcasting, covering broadcasting through all other satellites, CATV and internet protocol TV (IPTV).
+Prior to the amendment, general broadcasting licences, cable radio broadcasting licences, cable TV (CATV) broadcasting licences and licences to broadcast content through third-party facilities were granted by the MIC under different statutes using different procedures that had developed over time as the underlying technologies were developed and implemented.
+The amendment consolidated the statutory licensing provisions for these activities into the amended versions of the Broadcast Act and Radio Act, under which broadcasting activities have been divided into two major licensing categories: main broadcasting, consisting of both terrestrial broadcasting and broadcasting via satellites located over 110 east longitude; and regular broadcasting, consisting of broadcasting via all other satellites, CATV and internet protocol TV (IPTV).